Payne-X6/libresolvconf/README.md

 # About

-`libresolvconf` is C library that parses `resolv.conf` files, and is able to load ENVIROMENTAL variables into predefined structure.
-It uses Ragel to build automata that parses and partialy validates input, aiming for performance and reliability.
-It support more standards of `resolv.conf` files being compatible with `Linux` and `OpenBSD`.
+`libresolvconf` is a C library that parses `resolv.conf` files and can load ENVIRONMENTAL variables into a predefined structure.
+It uses Ragel to build automata that parse and partially validate the input, while striving for performance and reliability.
+It supports multiple `resolv.conf` file standards and is syntax compatible under `Linux` and `OpenBSD`.

 # Build from source

-It uses CMake build system.
+Uses the CMake build system.

-1. Before build, install `ragel`, `cmake` and `gcc`.
-For example on debian based distributions
+1. Before building, install the `ragel`, `cmake`, and `gcc` dependencies.
+For example, on Debian-based distributions

 ```
 sudo apt install -y ragel cmake gcc
 ```

-2. Step into working directory and download source code from repository
+2. Access the working directory and download the source code from the repository

 ```
-cd <working-directory>
+cd <working directory>
 git clone https://github.com/Payne-X6/libresolvconf.git
 ```

-3. Create build directory
+3. Create a build directory

 ```
 cd libresolvconf
 mkdir build
 ```

-4. Build from source code
+4. Build from source

 ```
 cd build
 cmake ..
 make -j`nproc`
 ```

-5. Optionaly you can install library into the system
+5. Optionally, you can install the library

 ```
 sudo make install
 ```